Unlimited: the best broadband for downloading?

 The unmanaged connection is definitely in the fast lane.

 So is traffic management a bad thing?
 Not entirely.

-After all, the ISPs usually design them with the aim of giving as many users as possible a decent online experience - which means balancing the needs of someone downloading the odd email attachment or streaming Eastenders with those of hardcore gamers.
+In essence they aim to deliver a decent online experience for all - which means balancing the needs of someone downloading the odd email attachment or streaming Eastenders with those of hardcore gamers.

-We'd be willing to bet that's better for downloads than Sky Broadband Unlimited (review), which doesn't have a traffic management policy, but does have a much higher contention ratio.
+However, unmanged connections don't always mean unrestricted downloading.
+Sky Broadband Unlimited, for example, doesn't have a traffic management policy, but does have a much higher contention ratio.

 In Luddite, the contention ratio refers to the balancing act between how much actual bandwidth is available, and how many people are trying to use it.
 The higher the contention ratio, the lower the amount of bandwidth available to any one user.

-Basically, Sky customers, despite their ISP's unlimited data and wide open traffic policy, are more likely to be fighting it out for bandwidth, while Plusnet's customers will find their usage monitored and smoothed where possible.
+Basically, Sky customers, despite their ISP's unlimited data and wide open traffic policy, are more likely to be fighting it out for bandwidth.

 3. The best (and worst) fair use policies